Synochess Synochess

 Kingdom (white) tips

-• Opening pawn moves – keep them single-step! – This is more based on an analysis of Stockfish patterns, but your first moves should favor single step pawn moves rather than double steps.
+• Opening pawn moves – keep them single-step! – This is more based on an analysis of Stockfish patterns, but your first moves should favor single-step pawn moves rather than double-step ones.
 This is likely because it’s important to have a solid pawn backbone to take down the pesky Dynasty soldiers.

 • AVOID initiating an exchange for the cannon – The cannon, while very menacing in the early game, depreciates rapidly throughout the game.
 In fact, killing the other pieces effectively kills the cannons (if there are no screens, it can’t move effectively), eventually leaving it open to be killed by another piece easily.